About

 We work with many different industry, government and academic partners, including Honda R&D Americas, Nationwide Children's Hospital, UAB's TRIP Lab and numerous Ohio State researchers.

-The lab was created with funding from Honda R&D Americas, The Ohio State University, the Honda-OSU Partnership Program, and the Ohio Board of Regents.
+The lab was created with funding from Honda R&D Americas, The Ohio State University, the Honda-Ohio State Partnership Program, and the Ohio Board of Regents.